gayanvoice/most-active-github-users-nodejs/README.md

 ### Frameworks
 ![GraphQL, Express.js, Node.js](https://raw.githubusercontent.com/gayanvoice/githubstats-github-graphql/images/github-stats-3.PNG "Frameworks GraphQL, Express.js, Node.js")

 The app is updated at every 24 hours.
 This React.js app fetches active users from GitHub GraphQL API using Express.js in Node.js.
-The app uses the number of public amd private contributions you have done in the year.
+The app uses the number of public and private contributions you have done in the year.

 ## Images